Tournament regulation

 § 18.
 Insurance

-18.2 The team captain in charge is obligated to ensure that all participants are insured both on and off the pitch.
-Neither Gothia Innebandy Cup nor the organizer has collective insurance to cover injuries, illness, theft or damages.
-Neither Gothia Innebandy Cup nor the organizer is responsible for compensation and they are also not responsible for financial losses or damages that may occur due to events outside the control of Gothia Innebandy Cup or the organizer, such as war-like events, fire, flood, interruptions in public transport connections, government actions, strike or other similar circumstances.
+The team captain in charge is obligated to ensure that all participants are insured both on and off the pitch.
+Neither Gothia Cup Innebandy nor the organizer has collective insurance to cover injuries, illness, theft or damages.
+Neither Gothia Cup Innebandy nor the organizer is responsible for compensation and they are also not responsible for financial losses or damages that may occur due to events outside the control of Gothia Cup Innebandy or the organizer, such as war-like events, fire, flood, interruptions in public transport connections, government actions, strike or other similar circumstances.